Speedy321/YTOfflineSync/readme.md

 "api.key" file:
 - Generate a api key for YouTube Data API V3 in https://console.developers.google.com/apis/dashboard
-- Copy it into "api.key" in plain text.
+- Copy it into a file called "api.key", in plain text.

 "playlists.json" format:
 [